BentoGambin/FaithForge-64x/README.md

 Normal and specullar mapping support is heavily encouraged, POM is optional since it's still in a very early stage.

-This pack has some content from and based of https://faithful.team 's Faithful 32 Resource pack.
-Please don't re-release it and please send screenshots at my shaderlabs channel! https://discord.gg/RpzWN9S
+This pack has some content from and based of https://faithful.team 's Faithful 32 Resource pack, go give them some support!
+Please don't re-release it and feel more than welcome to send screenshots at my shaderlabs channel! https://discord.gg/RpzWN9S